Keeping a Healthy Diet and Fighting Eating Disorders

 Bulimia nervosa, anorexia nervosa and binge eating are three very common types of eating disorders.
 All result in the distortion of eating habits and attitudes towards food, leaving a sufferer highly susceptible to nutritional and mineral deficiencies, as well as ill health.
 Many eating disorders leave their sufferers feeling as if they have lost control.
 These feelings may be close to the truth, as untreated eating disorders can have complications so severe that they can lead to death.
 Recovering from an eating disorder requires the modification of beliefs about self, but also about food.
 Sufferers are challenged to redesign their belief systems so that food and its true purposes are recognized.
 With the help of medical professionals and nutritionists, those afflicted with eating disorders can begin to adopt healthy eating habits and regain their well-being.
 For a truly successful program, sufferers should also have the underlying emotional and psychological problems that led to their eating disorders addressed.

 Bulimia nervosa is an eating disorder characterized by the binging and purging of foods, which are usually high in carbohydrates.
 Individuals with this disorder may overeat, and then attempt to rid their bodies of the food after consumption, either through vomiting, exercising, or the abuse of laxatives.
 Typically, bulimics are overly concerned with their body images, and their weights regularly fluctuate.
-While one of the main consequences of bulimia is nutritional deficiency, bulimia can also lead to death, if left untreated.
+While one of the main consequences of bulimia is a nutritional deficiency, bulimia can also lead to death, if left untreated.

 Binging and purging can have a negative impact on an afflicted person’s body.
 Nutritional and mineral levels, especially, can be thrown off balance by this disorder and will need to be readjusted to maintain health.
 Part of striking the right balance of nutrients and minerals can require eating healthy foods and even consuming dietary supplements.
 People recovering from bulimia should avoid stimulants like caffeine, depressants like alcohol, and toxins like tobacco.
 Anything containing sugar should also be abstained from.
 Staying hydrated with the recommended eight glasses of water a day is advised.
 Consuming protein can help rebuild muscles that may have been damaged during the period of bulimia.